-In 2015, the author updated the assessment with the new NMFS bottom trawl survey time series, including the 2015 data, and updated the catch time series.
-In response to a request from the SSC and the CPT in 2014 to explore temperature effects on survey q, the author brought forward two new models.
-The author did not have time to address many of the CPT and SSC requests and the author indicated that these will be addressed in the future.
+In 2015, the author updated the assessment with the new NMFS bottom trawl survey time series including the 2015 data and updated the catch time series.
+In response to a request from the SSC and the Crab Plan Team in 2014 to explore temperature effects on survey q, the author brought forward two new models.
+The author did not have time to address many of the crab Plan Team and SSC requests and the author indicated that these will be addressed in the future.

 The SSC appreciates the author's work on temperature effects on survey q.
 The analysis shows a weak positive relationship between survey q and temperature.
 The SSC agrees with the CPT that incorporation of the relationship does not have a significant effect on model performance and recommends using Model 1 as the basis for estimation of the 2015/16 biological reference points.
-Based on the results of Model 1 with a 10% buffer, the SSC recommends the following: the stock is managed in Tier 3a and the ABC and OFL specifications are reported in Table 2.
+Based on the results of Model 1, the SSC recommends that: the stock is managed in Tier 3a, the OFL is 6.73 thousand tons and the ABC is 6.06 thousand tons based on a 10% uncertainty buffer.
 The stock is not overfished and overfishing did not occur in 2014/15.

 The SSC reiterates its previous concern that improvement in model fit by increasing M is not a sufficient condition for accepting Model 1.
-The SSC restates its previous recommendation that the author should test the hypothesis that natural mortality varies annually due to environmental change by running a model with a random walk on M and then statistically evaluating relationships between time trends in estimated M relative to plausible mechanisms influencing M. We agree that this model should not be used for setting biological reference points; however, it may provide useful information on the appropriate time stanzas for time varying M. Mechanistic explanations for the resulting time stanzas could then be explored.
+The SSC reiterates its previous recommendation that the author should test the hypothesis that natural mortality varies annually due to environmental change by running a research model with a random walk on M and then statistically evaluating relationships between time trends in estimated M relative to plausible mechanisms influencing M. We agree that this model should not be used for setting biological reference points, however it may provide useful information on the appropriate time stanzas for time varying M. Mechanistic explanations for the resulting time stanzas could then be explored.

-The SSC agrees with the CPT that the author should explore a model that incorporates the 2013 through 2015 side-by-side BSFRF data.
+The SSC agrees with the CPT that the author should explore a model that incorporates the 2013-2015 side-by-side BSFRF data.